-The Fair Labor Standards Act (FLSA) requires the employer to pay personnel an overtime rate of 1.5 times their regular base pay when their actual hours worked exceed 106 hours in a 14-day work cycle.
-Hours where the member is not at work are not counted toward the overtime calculation (PTO and similar leave).
+Under the Fair Labor Standards Act (FLSA), employers are required to pay employees an overtime rate of 1.5 times their regular hourly rate for any hours actually worked beyond 106 hours within a 14-day work cycle.
+Holiday or personal leave hours do not count towards overtime calculations under the FLSA because they are considered time not worked - only hours actually worked are considered when determining overtime pay.
 The 14-day work cycle will mirror the 14-day payroll pay periods.